 The last few years has seen a revolution in the way consumers search for and purchase goods and service online.
 Companies like Amazon and Uber have raised the bar in convenience, have changed our expectations as customers and will continue to innovate new ways of shopping in the future.
 They offer one-click ordering from smartphones and tablets and the convenience of being able to manage our personal customer info from secure apps.

-So it’s natural to assume that this model will spread to all areas of consumer sales with the same success.
+So it’s natural to assume that this model will spread to other areas of consumer sales with the same success.
 But will it necessarily work in every industry?

 Take dog walking.
 Recently we’ve seen a handful of companies appear, with the help of large cash investments, which purport to be the “Uber of dog walking.”
 The idea is that you can pick up your phone and order a dog walker wherever and whenever you like.
 One large service in particular aims to hook up dog owners with thousands of independent walkers registered on their site.
 While the idea initially sounds fantastic to people who enjoy the convenience of other similar app-driven services, the fact is that ordering a dog walker or pet sitter is inherently different from ordering a pair of shoes or hailing a cab.